Liquid-Reply/k8s-spin/example-1-sidecars/README.md

 ## Known-Issues

+### No dynamic content updates

 At this point in time the spin-static-file server performs a local copy of the served directory.
 As a consequence the server will not be able to detect or serve updated files.

 This behavior can be circumvented by using the `--direct-mounts` flag of `spin up` command.
 Unfortunately this is not yet possible using [containerd-shim-spin-v1](https://github.com/deislabs/containerd-wasm-shims/tree/main/containerd-shim-spin-v1).

+### No fetch at runtime

+It is important to add the wasm files to the Dockerfile; fetching the wasm files at runtime doesn't work, as the FS is read-only.